Joexv/FX420_StrainMenuCreator/README.md

 Check that out over here https://github.com/Joexv/FX420_MenuCreator It's under "Exceless Editor", and the code for it is not pretty.
 Well..
 None of this code is pretty.
 It gets thrown together so I dont actually have to do anything during my day and I look busy.

+Code this use a database instead of ini files?
+Probably.
+Do I want to migrate over?
+Nah fam.